dfk-paris/datathon_2021/README.md

 ### Indices
-The four indices are available as individual files in .csv (comma separated values) format, and also summarised as sheets in an Excel table document.
+The four indices are available as individual files in .csv (comma separated values) format, and also summarised as sheets in an Excel-alike table document (.ods).

 | table | the linkage between each other | content  |
 |---|---|---|